Kyle Larson: 2020 and suspension

 Larson began the season with a 10th-place finish at the 2020 Daytona 500.
-During the Auto Club 400, Larson got turned into the turn 1 wall by Denny Hamlin, relegating him to a 21st-place finish.
-When the season was placed on hold after four races due to the COVID-19 pandemic, Larson was seventh in the points standings with 1 top-five and 2 top-tens.
+At Auto Club Speedway, Larson got turned into the turn 1 wall by Denny Hamlin, relegated him to a 21st-place finish.
+When the season was placed on hold after four races due to the COVID-19 pandemic, Larson was seventh in the points standings with one top-five and two top-tens.

 On April 13, Larson was indefinitely suspended by Chip Ganassi Racing without pay after he used a racial slur during an iRacing event the day before.
-Shortly after Ganassi's announcement, NASCAR also suspended Larson indefinitely and ordered him to complete sensitivity training before he is allowed to race again.
-Larson would also be suspended by the World of Outlaws, but his suspension had lifted prior to their return to racing.
+Shortly after Ganassi's announcement, NASCAR also suspended Larson indefinitely and ordered him to complete sensitivity training before he was allowed to race again.
+Larson was also suspended by the World of Outlaws but his suspension was lifted prior to their return to racing.
 Multiple corporations such as McDonald's, Credit One Bank, and Chevrolet also terminated their sponsorship of Larson.
-The following day, CGR fired Larson.
+The next day, Larson was fired from the team.
 On April 27, Matt Kenseth took over the No. 42 car for the rest of the 2020 season.

 On October 4, after months of inactivity on social media, Larson posted an essay on his website, apologizing for using the slur and denying that it was representative of who he was.
 In the statement, Larson said that when racing overseas, he encountered people who used the word regularly.
 Larson accepted accountability for his actions, including his suspension and dismissal from CGR, and said that although he finished the sensitivity training, he did more than what was required of him to change his behavior; for instance, he went to Minnesota after George Floyd was murdered and participated in a variety of classes to learn more on the African-American community.

 The statement also said that some of the people in his career, including Ganassi, kept in touch with him during his rehabilitation which convinced him to have hope in saving his career.
-Larson also said that he hopes his setback "was a lesson for everyone," and was in the process of seeking reinstatement to the Cup Series.
+Larson also said that he hopes his setback "was a lesson for everyone" and was in the process of seeking reinstatement to the Cup Series.
 In mid-October, it was reported that Larson officially applied for reinstatement.
 On the same month, it was announced that NASCAR had reinstated Larson's competition privileges effective on January 1, 2021.